 3. Avoid processed food, and especially canned food.

 You can buy groceries, including rice, dal, herbs and tea in bulk in some local stores.
 The bigger departmental stores may make you use single use plastic bags and containers, so be sure to wash and reuse them (or dispose of them as carefully as possible).
+Take your glass containers and cloth bags to load all the bulk foods in.

 5. Make your own food